broyeztony/ford-solidity-parser/README.md

     // This part here is an optional error handler.
     // It receives the `_` object which is an error object:
     // In this case ```{ code: INCOMPATIBLE_TYPE_ERROR, reason: "Incompatible type.
 Expected: 'Number', Found: 'String'."}```
-    // The error handler let us return a 'recovery' value.
-Here, 0 will be assigned to the variable named `result`.
+    // The error handler let us return a 'recovery' value using the `recover` keyword.
+    // Here, 0 will be assigned to the variable named `result`.
     // The error handler is not required to return a value. recover 0;
 };

-// 'if' statements, with 'else' alternative if result > 1 {
+// 'if' statements, with 'else' alternative block if result > 1 {

 }